dschalk/javascript-monads/README.md

 #Javascript Monads

+This site is being actively developed and maintained at [monads for functional javascript]( https://github.com/dschalk/monads-for-functional-javascript) but the real deal is at the [online demonstration](http://schalk.net:3055).
+I'm still using the Haskell server, but the front-end is now a Cycle.js application.
+I hope you will visit the demonstrations and tell me what you think.

+I am looking at getting more mutable state into streams.
+The application is a functional reactive dream come true, but it is still pretty rough around the edges.

 Originally, I used the excellent Mobservable package to make the browser interface instantly reflect changes in the values of the monads.
 Since I don't work at Facebook, where I would cause consternation for "setting a bad example" and/or failing to follow guidelines, I am free to use "forceUpdate()" at the end of monadic computations, thereby providing a fluent user interface with minimal overhead.
 I don't bother with the state object, nor do I define props.

 Now I don't bother with React.
 It is probably a good fit for a large enterprise like Facebook, but for my little demonstrations it is overkill.
 This project has converted over to [snabbdom](https://github.com/paldepind/snabbdom).